iamhasanimam/DevOps-Fundamentals/Nginx/README.md

 What is a reverse proxy

-A reverse proxy is server that receives client requets and forwards them to backend servers
+A reverse proxy is server that receives client requests and forwards them to backend servers

 To do so we we would need to create a small nodejs server